Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Great Cedar Mistake

 Alright, let me take you back a bit.
 I’d decided to tackle a coffee table for my living room.
 Something modest, but stylish.
 I had this beautiful piece of cedar, its scent wafting through the garage like a warm hug.
-The grain was gorgeous, but of course, I got all excited and started making cuts without thinking it through.
+The grain was gorgeous, but of course, I got all excited and started making without thinking it through.
 It felt like that, “Oh, I’m a pro” moment, you know?
 Until, with one careless slice of my table saw, I cut right into a hidden knot.
 My heart sank.

 I could’ve just tossed that piece out or tried to cover it up with veneer, but deep down, I knew.
 I had to do a Dutchman.
 It was like facing the music, and honestly, I almost gave up at that point.
 The thought of having to go back and fix something I messed up felt daunting, but I knew I had to tackle it head-on.